Coexistence phenomena in the H\'enon family: Introduction

 are generic for the SRB measure.
 Here $U$ is the trapping region as above.

 Other more recent approaches to generalizations of this class of dissipative attractors were given by Wang and Young in \cite{WangYoung1}, \cite{WangYoung2} and by Berger in \cite{Berger1}.

-In the present paper we show that coexistence of periodic attractors and strange attractors occur in the H\'enon family for a positive Lebesgue measure set of parameters.
+In the present paper in Theorem \ref{B}, we show that coexistence of periodic attractors and strange attractors occur in the H\'enon family for a positive Lebesgue measure set of parameters.
 Our proof is mainly based on the techniques in \cite{BC2}.
 However the construction of the periodic attractors is inspired by \cite{Th}, where H. Thunberg proved the existence of attractive periodic orbits for one-dimensional quadratic maps for parameters that accumulate on the ones corresponding to the quadratic maps with absolutely continuous invariants measures of \cite{BC1} and \cite{BC2}.
-A similar result has been obtained for H\'enon maps in \cite{Ures}.
+A result similar to that of \cite{Th} has been obtained for H\'enon maps in \cite{Ures}.

+After the completion of this paper it was pointed out to the authors by P.~Berger that there is an alternative approach to Theorem \ref{A} using the method of Newhouse \cite{Newhouse1},\cite{Newhouse2}, in particular the version of the Newhouse theory for one-dimensional families of map presented in \cite{Ro}.
+The present approach is however gives a different, more constructive, approach to the phenomena of Newhouse.
+In particular Baire Category arguments are avoided.

-Furthermore we prove the existence of a positive two-dimensional Lebesgue measure set of parameters in the H\'enon family for which there exist two coexisting strange attractors.
+Furthermore this constructive method allows us to we prove the existence of a positive two-dimensional Lebesgue measure set of parameters in the H\'enon family for which there exist two coexisting strange attractors.
+This result is stated as Theorem \ref{D} and is the main result of the present paper,

 The next section contains more details about our main results.